 Coping with Feelings in Response to COVID-19

-1. Remind yourself that is it normal to feel uncomfortable when life presents unpredictable challenges and interrupts what you know and trust to be constant.
+Remind yourself that it is normal to feel uncomfortable when life presents unpredictable challenges and interrupts what you know and trust to be constant.
 With COVID-19 you are receiving directions that are out of control.
 A natural response to this can be anxiety, denial, anger and grief and loss.

-2. Validate your feelings and resist the temptation to make how you’re feeling wrong.
-Notice how your body is feeling.
-Notice the sensations in your body and accept the experience.
+Validate your feelings and resist the temptation to make how you’re feeling wrong.
+Notice how your Healthy Body is feeling.
+Notice the sensations in your Healthy Body and accept the experience.
 Check in regularly.

 Be intentional about your mental health.
 Recognize what you need to maintain your wellness and design your day to nourish your overall health.

 When your emotions are overwhelming and don’t respond to self-care or social support, seek professional help.
-There are treatments and several other therapies that may help you conquer your mental health condition.
+We are here for you with a team of licensed counsellors offering virtual counselling.